conda-forge/iris-ued-feedstock/README.md

 Summary: Ultrafast electron scattering data exploration

-Iris is both a library for interacting with ultrafast electron diffraction data, as well as a GUI frontend for interactively exploring this data.
+Iris is both a library for interacting with ultrafast electron scattering data, as well as a GUI frontend for interactively exploring this data.